Policy and Procedure #577.0, Staff Progressive Discipline

 2. comply with any applicable clause(s) of the relevant collective agreements;

-3. in matters involving a non-disciplinary actions;
+3. in matters involving a non-disciplinary action;

 • record the counselling interview conducted with the employee in their daybook, and